RFA Petroleum

 May 1903 completed and laid up on the Tyne, still owned by the builders, awaiting a buyer

-8 August 1905 Finally sailed from Wallsend bound for Gibraltar and was attached to the Atlantic Fleet
+8 August 1905 finally sailed from Wallsend bound for Sheerness and Gibraltar and was attached to the Atlantic Fleet

 16 November 1905 taken in hand for modifications for being taken in tow and passing hoses for supplying oil fuel over her bows